 Nakagin Capsule Tower, Metabolism architectural building in Ginza, Japan

-After demolition, 23 capsules were preserved, with 14 maintaining original conditions and 9 kept as skeleton frames for future exhibitions and cultural projects.
+After demolition, 23 capsules were saved, with 14 kept in their original condition.
+The remaining 9 were preserved as skeleton frames for future exhibitions and cultural projects.

 Location: Ginza